 Unfortunately, when we are admitted to the Illinois Bar, we aren’t also handed a manual explaining the mysteries of the practice and of the ISBA.
 Like practicing law, involvement in the ISBA can feel like learning oral history.
 If you don’t know or can’t find the oral historians, the process can feel overwhelming.

 This is particularly true for lawyers of color and female lawyers.
 The lack of mentorship in the practice can often spill over into involvement in the ISBA.
 While there is no shortage of people willing and able to steer “newbies” through the process—knowing who to ask and what to ask of them is the real challenge.

 ISBA members serve on the various sections and committees at the pleasure of the ISBA President.
 Each spring, the President-Elect appoints individuals to serve for one-year terms, running from the upcoming annual meeting to the following annual meeting (June through June).
 ISBA members are encouraged to self-nominate and to nominate other lawyers for places on the sections and committees.

-Nomination forms can be found in the late winter editions of the Bar News and the Bar Journal.
+Nomination forms can be found in the fall editions the Illinois Bar Journal.
 Generally, they are half-page forms that list each of the sections and standing committees.
 In addition, nominations can be made online.